viktorradnai/beetroot/README.md

-BeetRoot -- utility for getting root via SSH
+BeetRoot &mdash; utility for getting root via SSH
 ======================================

 Beetroot is an SSH utility that automates the process of logging into multiple servers and obtaining root permissions using su or sudo.